PeterDipPark/blank-dist/README.md

 	,time: 0
 	// Maximun words Editor can accept.
 When set to zero, there is no limit.
 	,words: 0
-	// Accept or Deny text paste and drop event.
+	// Accept or Deny paste and drop event.
 	,paste: true
 	// Steal window focus on document mouseup/touchend event.
 	,focus: false